 10) Have fun!
 Once you get the hang of how thrifting works and discover the remarkable deals you can snag, you may very well become addicted!
-Plain and simple – high style doesn’t have to come with a high price tag, so say so-long to those high department store prices and enjoy the thrill of the fabulous frugal find my friends!
+Plain and simple – high style doesn’t have to come with a high price tag, so say so-long to those high department store prices and enjoy the thrill of the fabulous frugal find!
 (Try saying that three times fast!)

 “Someone’s trash is someone else’s treasure.”